FAHID-KHAN/CI-CD-Diagnosis-using-LLM/CONTEXT.md

 ## Open decisions

-Nine, listed in `docs/thesis/EVALUATION_PLAN_DRAFT.md` §10.
+Six, listed in `docs/thesis/EVALUATION_PLAN.md` §10.
 The ones that block
 annotation:

 - Keep eight failure categories and widen the data, or cut the categories down.